+Asset class Revalued Basis, methods and main assumptions used Deferred acquisition costs Yes Under IFRS DAC is amortised over the period in which the related premiums are earned.
+DAC is not recognised under SII.
+Intangible assets Yes Intangible assets consist of computer software and development.
+Under IFRS they are valued at net book value.
+Under SII they are valued at nil unless they can be sold separately and a valuation can be derived from a quoted market price.
+Property, plant and equipment Yes Under IFRS PPE is stated at cost less accumulated depreciation and impairment losses, (PPE) held for own use which is approximated to be its market value.
+Under SII they are valued at nil apart from Right of Use Assets valued under IFRS 16 and is considered FV under SII.
-Deferred tax assets No

-The valuation under the Market Consistent Balance Sheet (MCBS) is based on the difference between the value of the underlying assets and liabilities in the MCBS and the tax base balance sheet.
+Deferred tax assets No The valuation under the Market Consistent Balance Sheet (MCBS) is based on the difference between the value of the underlying assets and liabilities in the MCBS and the tax base balance sheet.
 The measurement principles of IAS 12 are applied in valuing deferred tax assets.
 The specific tax position is considered in case of a net deferred tax asset position.
 A net deferred tax asset is only recognised to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilised.
-Therefore, when an entity has a history of recent losses, it is only able to recognise a deferred tax asset arising from unused tax losses or tax credits to the extent that the entity has sufficient taxable temporary differences or there is convincing evidence that sufficient taxable profit will be available against which the unused tax losses or unused tax credits can be utilised by the entity.
+Therefore, when an entity has a history of recent losses, it is only able to recognise a deferred tax asset arising from unused tax losses or tax credits to the extent that the entity has sufficient taxable temporary differences or there is convincing evidence that sufficient taxable profit will be available against which the unused tax credits can be utilised by the entity.
 Corporate Bonds No Corporate bonds are valued at fair value under both IFRS and SII.
 There is a presentation difference between IFRS and SII; accrued interest is included in the investment value under SII but under Other Assets in the IFRS balance sheet.

-Insurance & intermediaries No The balance represents premiums receivable from the intermediary and are valued at cost value under both IFRS and SII because of the short term nature of the receivables. receivables

-There is a presentation difference between IFRS and SII; salvage and subrogation recoveries are included in this category under IFRS but netted off against gross technical provisions under SII

-These are short -term and valued at cost under both IFRS and SII.
-No

-Cash and cash equivalents have a term of less than three months.
+Insurance & intermediaries receivables No The balance represents premiums receivable from the intermediary and are valued at cost value under both IFRS and SII because of the short term nature of the receivables.
+There is a presentation difference between IFRS and SII; salvage and subrogation recoveries are included in this category under IFRS but netted off against gross technical provisions under SII Reinsurance Receivables No These are short -term and valued at cost under both IFRS and SII.
+Cash and cash equivalents No Cash and cash equivalents have a term of less than three months.
 Their face value is taken to approximate fair value under both IFRS and SII.

-Any other assets include accrued income.
+Other assets No Any other assets include accrued income.
 This is a short-term asset and valued at cost under both IFRS and SII.
 An amount of £2,732k under IFRS relates to prepaid expenses.
 Due to the nature of these expenses they are valued at nil under SII.

-No

-No

-Reinsurance Receivables

-Cash and cash equivalents

-Other assets